Chemistry Part IB 2020

 3. Start of the Examination: You will be allowed into the examination a few minutes early so that you may find your place before the examination is due to begin.
 Please arrive at the Examination Schools in good time.
 You should not touch the question paper on your desk until an Invigilator announces the start of the examination.

-The Option Paper will starts at 2.30 pm with a reading period of 10 minutes beforehand, during which candidates may if they wish annotate their question papers.
+The Option paper has an additional reading period of 10 minutes at the start, during which candidates may if they wish annotate their question papers.

 Please arrive at the Examination Schools in good time.